shakebugs/shake-docs/docs/ios/configuration-and-data/activity-history.md

 :::note

-### Network requests
+### Network traffic

 #### Setup

-Network request reporting works by stubbing the URLSessionConfiguration object attached to your app's URLSession.
+Network traffic logging works by stubbing the URLSessionConfiguration object attached to your app's URLSession.

 :::note
 Make sure to call Shake's registerSessionConfiguration method before initialising your URLSession.